booch/presentations/Ruby_Preserves/slides.md

 ???

 * Ruby Preserves is nowhere near ready for production
-* I still don't have one I'm really happy with
+* I still don't have an ORM I'm really happy with
 * This is the order I'd currently consider them, for my personal projects
     * Obviously, context matters a lot